pranaybinju/maps_blog/blogs/2018/js_this.md

 ###### Have you noticed `this` in JavaScript?

 `this` is quite interesting thing(reserved keyword) in the JS world.
-It is simple and does what it says - when you call a function it tries to know who is `this` to call me? 😬
+It is simple and does what it says - when you call a function it tries to know who is `this` trying to call me? 😬

 ------